Terms and Conditions

 Students who need a cot and/or linens should make arrangements at the Housing and Food Services office.
 Charges for these services should be paid in advance; the deadline for reservations is 3:00 p.m., Monday through Friday.

-One of the goals of Housing and Food Services and Residence Life is to provide an atmosphere within the residence halls that is conducive to study and rest.
+Housing and Food Services and Residence Life strive to provide an atmosphere within the residence halls that is conducive to study and rest.
 The right of students to study and sleep takes precedence over the right of students to make noise.
 Quiet hours and courtesy hours are posted in every residence hall.

 Sunday through Thursday: 8:00 p.m. - 8:00 a.m.